“…there is nothing as bad in this world as bad music.”

 A Self- Discovering Journey

 Sing Street’s central theme is undoubtedly one’s journey of Self-Discovery.
 Hence the fans of Coming-of-Age cinema are guaranteed not to be disappointed by the story and its development.
-A comedy with a tint of drama mixed in and a strong character based narrative, Sing Street can both entertain and educate viewers of all ages — teaching them that it’s OK to take risks, even those that can get you ridiculed.
+Sing Street can both entertain and educate viewers of all ages, a comedy with a tint of drama mixed in and a strong character-based narrative, teaching them that it’s OK to take risks, even those that can get you ridiculed.